banhpete/Notes-on-Back-End-Topics/README.md

   - Make schema into a model (A class that stores the methdos to communicate with MongoDB
   - To send data create instance of the model and send in an object with the same structure as the schema so that the class constructor can construct the object.
   - Call the method save and incude a callback function

+## CORS
+This is a topic that's technically not just server related, the knowledge of CORS is releavent to all web developers, especially when it comes to using APIS or developing APIS.
+As a result, the topic of CORS, Cross-Origin Resource Sharing, is in this README for backend technologies.

+Cross-Origin is in reference to a cross-origin request which is when a domain makes an HTTP request to another domain.
+For example, http://domain-a.com makes a request to https://domain-b.
+However, for secruity reasons, all browsers prevent JavaScript from making request cross origins.
+Obivously, if we could not make any cross-origin request, web applications today would not be near anywhere to what we are used to, modern browsers do allow cross-origin requests as long as cross-origin resource sharing is followed.

+Essentially, APIs need to specify which origins (whcich websites) are allowed to make requests, in express, we use the CORS middleware to do this.
+If we look at the options for this [CORS Middleware](https://expressjs.com/en/resources/middleware/cors.html) we can see that there different ways we can restrict access.